 - Cable-type tool setting gauge

 Cable-type tool setting gauge

-The disadvantage of this tool setting gauge is the dragging of cables, which limits its application and it is suitable for small to medium-sized 3-axis milling machines/machining centers.
+However, one disadvantage of this tool setting gauge is the need for cables, which can limit its application.
+As a result, it is more suitable for use with small to medium-sized 3-axis milling machines/machining centers.

 Infrared tool setting gauge

-The advantage is the use of encoded HDR (High-Speed Data Transmission) infrared technology which eliminates the inconvenience and potential security threats associated with cable trailing.
+One advantage of this gauge is its use of encoded HDR (High-Speed Data Transmission) infrared technology, which eliminates the inconvenience and potential security threats associated with cable trailing.

-It can be removed from the table at any time after tool setting without taking up machining space, and a tool setting gauge can be used on multiple machines to reduce overall costs.
+Another benefit is that it can be removed from the table at any time after tool setting, without taking up valuable machining space.
+Furthermore, a single tool setting gauge can be used on multiple machines, reducing overall costs.

-The disadvantage is that it is not cost-effective when used in small machining centers.
+However, this gauge is not a cost-effective option for use in small machining centers.

-Due to its characteristics, this type of tool setting gauge is mostly used in medium-sized machines and large CNC vertical lathes.
+Due to its characteristics, this type of tool setting gauge is primarily used in medium-sized machines and large CNC vertical lathes.